 Vaccine finder website <https://myspot.nc.gov/> Vaccine is also available at many local health departments (Moore County 910-947-SHOT) and many local pharmacies, but you need to call and confirm with them that they have Pfizer COVID19 vaccine for those <18yo.
 We would like everyone to get protected ASAP against this horrible disease- please talk with your doctor if you have questions or concerns!

 Young adults 12 years old until the day they turn 18 years old should receive the Pfizer vaccine, two doses given 21 days apart.
 Adults 18 years and older can receive any of the authorized COVID vaccines (Pfizer, Moderna, or Johnson &Johnson).

-Breastfeeding is NOT a contraindication to COVID vaccination, and we encourage all of our nursing mothers to receive it.
-For more answers about breastfeeding and other COVID vaccine qustions, click here to access the Children’s Hospital of Philadelphia vaccine education center.
+Breastfeeding is NOT a reason not to get to COVID vaccination, and we encourage all of our nursing mothers to receive it.
+For more answers about breastfeeding and other COVID vaccine questions, click here to access the Children’s Hospital of Philadelphia vaccine education center.